-There currently are a variety of options to travel by night train from Freiburg im Breisgau (Germany) to Hamburg (Germany), taking between approximately 8 and 11 hours: Namely the 93745, the IC 60470 and the NJ 470.
-These lines are operated by BTE Autoreisezug, DB and ÖBB.
+There currently are a variety of options to travel by night train from Freiburg im Breisgau (Germany) to Hamburg (Germany), taking between approximately 8 and 11 hours: Namely the 93745, the NJ 470 and the IC 60470.
+These lines are operated by BTE Autoreisezug, ÖBB and DB.

 BTE Autoreisezug operates night trains specially constructed for vehicle transport while simultaneously offering various comfort options for passengers.

-The couchettes offer three comfort categories: private couchette compartment Plus for up to four people, private couchette compartment for up to five people, and shared bunks that are shared with other travelers.
-Breakfast is included in all categories.
-Seats convert to bunks at night, and washrooms and toilets are available at the end of each carriage.
+The couchettes provide three comfort categories: Plus private compartment (up to 4 people), standard private compartment (up to 5 people), and shared bunks that are shared with other travelers.
+All categories include breakfast.
+Seats convert to bunks at night.

 Sleeper compartments are private and accommodate up to three people.
 They feature fresh bedding and an en-suite washbasin.
 Breakfast is included in the travel price.